Charles D. Cooper

-Charles DeKay Cooper (1769 - January 30, 1831) was an American physician, lawyer and Democratic-Republican politician.
+Charles DeKay Cooper (1769 - January 30, 1831) was an American medical doctor, lawyer and Democratic-Republican politician.

 Early life

 Born in Rhinebeck, New York, he was the son of Dr. Ananias Cooper and Elizabeth DeKay Cooper.

 He studied medicine with Dr. Crosby in New York City and became a physician, like his father.
 By 1791, Cooper had settled in Albany.
 In 1792, he began to practice medicine.